 In this regular feature, Selections, we invite DJs, producers and label heads to dig into their Bandcamp crates and share the contents of their digital collections.
-This week, as she celebrates the release of her debut LP, ‘Get Free’, TYGAPAW highlights hypnotic rhythms and high-octane rave cuts from her local New York scene and beyond
+This week, as they celebrate the release of their debut LP, ‘Get Free’, TYGAPAW highlights hypnotic rhythms and high-octane rave cuts from their local New York scene and beyond

 Clubs around the world are shut, and opportunities to find new music out in the wild have been ripped from under our feet as a result of the coronavirus pandemic.
 While hearing new music played out by your favourite DJs will have to be put on hold due to these unprecedented circumstances, it’s never been easier, or more important, to support the artists and labels putting out EPs, albums and compilations in the midst of all the madness.